ENTERPRISE TERMS OF SERVICE

 5.4 Late Payment and Taxes.
 Unpaid invoices are subject to a finance charge of 1.5% per month on any outstanding balance, or the maximum permitted by law, whichever is lower, plus all expenses of collection.
 Customer shall be responsible for all taxes associated with services provided hereunder other than U.S. taxes based on SWI's net income.

 5.5 Suspension of Service.
-In addition to any other remedies available, SWI reserves the right to suspend access to the SWI Platform if Customer fails to make any payment due hereunder in a timely manner or if Customer has exhausted all purchased Credits and has not purchased additional Credits.
+In addition to any other remedies available, SWI reserves the right to suspend access to the SWI Platform if Customer fails to make any payment due hereunder in a timely manner.

 5.6 Billing Disputes.
 If Customer believes that SWI has billed Customer incorrectly, Customer must contact SWI no later than thirty (30) days after the closing date on the first billing statement, transaction record, or invoice in which the error or problem appeared, in order to receive an adjustment or credit, if applicable.